jacobpm/edison/python/README.md

 python path/to/motion.py
 ```

-If everything went well, you should see a message in your terminal when the MQTT client running on the Edison connects to the MQTT broker.
-If the connection is successfully established, and everything is working properly a `{'meaning': 'motion', 'value': True}` JSON message will be sent every 0.5 second to the Dell gateway and the relayr Cloud.
+If everything went well, you should see a message in your terminal when the MQTT client running on the Edison connects to the MQTT broker in the Dell gateway.
+If the connection is successfully established, and everything is working properly a `{'meaning': 'motion', 'value': True}` JSON message will be sent every 0.5 second to the Dell gateway and from there to the relayr Cloud.
 The `'value': True` will change accordingly to the motion detected by the PIR sensor.
 You can observe the changes on the relayr Dashboard.

 If you run into troubles, make sure that you have all the Python dependencies installed (`libmraa` and `paho-mqtt`) and virtual Python environment activated (if you are using one.)